Primary Sources & Data

 2020–Present

 The Battle Continues.
-Record Black turnout helps flip Georgia.
+Record Black turnout helps flip Georgia—the first Democratic win there since 1992.
 State legislatures respond with new voting restrictions.
+By 2024, Robert Byrd's West Virginia seat—the last held by a Civil Rights Act opponent—finally flips Republican.
+The realignment that began in 1964 completes 60 years later.
 The same states.
 The same fight.
 Different century.

 Election Results by State